-I, Laura A. Lyden, promise and swear to support the Constitution of the United States and the Constitution of the State of Ohio, and to faithfully discharge the duties of the office, as a Member of the Youngstown State University Board of Trustees to which I have been appointed by Governor Mike DeWine for the term designated.
-This I shall do as I shall answer unto God.
+I, La ura A. Lyden, promise and swear to support the Constitution of the United States an d the Constitution of the State of Ohio, and to faithfully discharge the duties of the office, as a Member of the Youngstown State University Board of Trustees to which ch I have been appointed by Governor Mike DeWine for the term is I shall do as I shall answer unto God. -